UCL-CS35/group35/mydoc/testing.md

 The feedback on the design of INcDb was useful to further polish our website to make it ready for the use by public.
 The suggestion for a more detailed Disclaimer Policy will be further discussed with our client and necessary changes will be made once he draft the new policy.
 However, the complaint on the long duration taken during the upload process cannot be resolved on our side.
 As the dataset are usually more than a gigabyte at least, the upload process will take a while even if the user has good connection speed.
 Beside having a progress bar to update the user on the progress of the uploading process, we will also look into including messages during the uploading process to remind the users to be patient with the uploading.

-The User Acceptance Testing has proved to be useful in identifying design and process issues that are not picked up by the Unit Testing and Load Stress Test.
-Having real users to test the application, it gave us an insight of how the users use the application and help us rectify issues and prepare the application to be used by the general public.
+The User Acceptance Testing, which has real users to test the application, gave us an insight of how the users use the application and help us identify issues they faced and prepare the application to be used by the general public.